zanzo420/Anti-Afk-SeaofThieves/README.md

 Simple Anti AFK in Sea of Thieves

 ## Requirements
-* Python 3.x or Higer
+* Python 3.x or Higher
 * Windows 10 or 11
 * Sea of Thieves (wow suprise)